D Company (2013 film): Oru Bolivian Diary 1995

-Oru Bolivian Diary 1995, set in a tribal habitat deep down the jungle, is about a North Indian Maoist leader Chaukidar (Samuthirakani) who comes to Wayanad to spread his doctrines among the local tribes.
+Oru Bolivian Diary 1995, set in a tribal habitat deep in the jungle, is about a North Indian Maoist leader Chaukidar (Samuthirakani) who comes to Wayanad to spread his doctrines among the local tribes.
 They assassinate policemen, and a tribal youth Chinnan (Asif Ali) tries to protect Chaukidar from police.
 Though Chinnan is apprehended, interrogated and eliminated, Chaukidar remains at bay, continuing to spread his influence.
-It is shown that Chaukidar is inspired by the book The Bolivian Diary of Ernesto Che Guevara written by Che Guevara.
-These events are narrated by police inspector Narain, to reporter Indumathi (Ananya) 15 years after the incident.
+Chaukidar is shown to be inspired by The Bolivian Diary, written by Che Guevara.
+These events are narrated by police inspector Narain, to reporter Indumathi (Ananya), 15 years after the incident.
 It is finally revealed that Indumathi is also a supporter of Maoism, inspired by the same book which influenced Chaukidar.

 Gangs of Vadakkumnathan

-Gangs of Vadakkumnathan is a gangster film tells about black money and gang wars of Thrissur town.
-A murder of an industrialist named Ajay Mallya (character based on Vijay Mallya) happens in Bangalore and 7.50 billion are lost.
-Corrupted police officer Akbar (Anoop Menon) arrives at Thrissur, at the behest of the Mallya's son Sudheer Mallya (character based on Siddharth Mallya) for investigating the murder case, with a promise of a share in the recovered money.
+Gangs of Vadakkumnathan is a gangster film about black money, money laundering and gang wars in Thrissur city.
+Liquor baron Ajay Mallya, a character based on Vijay Mallya, is murdered in Bangalore, after which ₹7.50 billion goes missing.Corrupted police officer Akbar (Anoop Menon) arrives at Thrissur, at the behest of the Mallya's son Sudheer Mallya (character based on Sidhartha Vijay Mallya) for investigating the murder case, with a promise of a share in the recovered money.
 Akbar's team suspect the deadly Gangs of Vadakkumnathan and a jeweller to be involved.
-Akbar finds the money and eliminates the gangs and the jeweller tactfully, and returns with only part of the money, the rest of which his team keeps.
-Finally, it is secretly revealed that Akbar was the one who murdered Mallya and planned the entire setup, which is only now known by Akbar and his one accomplice.
+Akbar finds the money and eliminates the gangs and the jeweller tactfully, Sarath (Unni Mukundan) says that Varaal Jaison (Jayasurya), Kuppi Simon (Deepak Parambol) and Raphael Paulo Alukkar (Salilraj Kuruvath) are the three main gangsters in Thrissur city.
+Raphael Alukkar was a jeweler, and Akbar conducts a cross syndicate bust on them.
+For this, a gang war is started.
+Akbar's plan is to have the three gangsters fight and kill each other.
+Jaison kills Raphael, then Kuppi Simon kills Jaison.
+On Akbar's instructions, Sarath kills Simon without anyone knowing.
+Akbar took a lady named Farida into custody.
+Farida told that she bought gold worth Rs 30,000 with a torn Rs 10 note given to her by Mustafa at a gold shop.
+Akbar says that the money laundering was done through an agency called Solaris, owned by Mallya and Raphael, which switched employees' salary money with ministers' black money without their knowledge in order to launder it, returning only part of the money while keeping the rest.
+Finally, it is secretly revealed that Akbar was the one who murdered Mallya and planned the entire setup, which is known only by Akbar and his accomplice.